gmerinop1-ai/ParcialAgile/README.md

-# Prestamos Castillo
+# Financiera Robles

-This is a Next.js application for managing loans, "Prestamos Castillo".
+This is a Next.js application for managing loans, "Financiera Robles".

 ## Getting Started